zerogetsamgow/sqwiggle/README.md

 As an ELO model, Sqwiggle’s assessment of teams and predictive ability is based on past performance.
 Sqwiggle learns as each round is played.
+Sqwiggle was also updated after round 4 to account for distance travelled when calculating home ground advantage.
+All data below is derived from this new model.

 Sqwiggle’s estimate of each team’s ELO score after each round is shown below (round zero denotes the team’s end of 2024 score).